poga/civic-notebook/README.md

 ![](./dat-cli.png)

-For hosting your data on a server, try [dathttpd](https://github.com/beakerbrowser/dathttpd) or [hypercored](https://github.com/mafintosh/hypercored).
+For hosting your data on a server, try [hypercored](https://github.com/mafintosh/hypercored).

 #### Using Data